Empire of Silence

 The Sun Eater

-The Sun Eater consists of six primary books, and includes one additional book that complement the series but is not considered mandatory reads, and the series is set to expand with the upcoming release of one more book.
+The Sun Eater consists of seven primary books, and includes one additional book that complement the series but is not considered mandatory reads — considered a complete series.
 The current recommended reading order for the series is provided below.

 It's odd to feel so hyped to start a series, that while it's been talked about it is still slightly smaller known.
 Starting this book, even a few chapters in, I noticed that this one was feeling slow.
 Not for lack of things happening just the amount of detail put into it it has made the pace feel that way, to me at least.